 Designing Your Central Vacuum System

 Kiwivac offers a variety of accessories, including mops!
-You can polish timber floors, clean shutter blinds and remove loose fur from your pet with our PetVac system.
+You can polish timber floors, clean blinds, clean bi-fold door and ranchslider tracks and remove loose fur from your pet with our PetVac system.

 These NZ made units are situated in the garage, basement or a cupboard, so long as there is adequate ventilation.
 Our air watts range from 461am – 868aw.